Great Place to Work® Institute, Inc. Product and Services Agreement

 8.2 In connection with the Services, GPTW may receive, process and store Personal Data in the United States or other jurisdictions.
 Personal Information received by GPTW will be protected by GPTW as described in the Section above.
 In the event that consent of any individual is required to be obtained before transfer of Personal Information to GPTW, Company is responsible for obtaining the consent of any affected individual.
 Said consent needs to be freely given, specific, informed, unambiguous and given by a statement or clear affirmative action.

 8.3 As advised in the GDPR, GPTW maintains a full-time Chief Data Protection Officer (CDPO) and staff to ensure compliance with all Data Protection Laws.
 The CDPO reports directly to the CEO of GPTW.
-GPTW also employs full-time Certified Information Privacy Practitioner (CIPP) and staff who is certified under by the International Association of Privacy Professionals at www.iapp.org whose credentials are accredited by the American National Standards Institute (ANSI) under the International Organization for Standardization (ISO) standard 17024:2012.
+GPTW also employs full-time Certified Information Privacy Practitioner (CIPP) and staff who is certified under by the International Association of Privacy Professionals at www.iapp.org whose credentials is accredited by the American National Standards Institute (ANSI) under the International Organization for Standardization (ISO) standard 17024:2012.